Islandora/documentation/docs/user-documentation/glossary.md

 A set of human-readable [YAML](#yaml) files, containing instructions for automatically configuring a server environment and installing the different components of the Islandora software stack.
 The instructions recorded in Playbook are executed by [Ansible](#ansible).
 The Islandora Playbook for Ansible is one of the installation methods currently supported by the Islandora community.

 ## ISLE
 ISLE, or ISLandora Enterprise, is a community initiative to ease the installation and maintenance of Islandora by using [Docker](#docker).
+ISLE is one of the installation methods currently supported by the Islandora community.

 ## JSON-LD
-JSON-LD (JavaScript Object Notation for Linked Data) is a method of encoding [linked data](#linked-data) using JSON.
+[JSON-LD (JavaScript Object Notation for Linked Data)](https://json-ld.org/) is a method of encoding [linked data](#linked-data) using JSON.

 ## Linked data
 In computing, linked data is structured data which is interlinked with other data so it becomes more useful through semantic queries.
 Linked data typically employs the [Resource Description Framework](#resource-description-framework) for data modelling.